corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/node/operating/node-database-developer.md

 * [Run the node](#db-setup-developer-step-3-ref) to auto-create schema objects

-Corda ships out of the box with an [H2 database](http://www.h2database.com) which doesn’t require any configuration (see node-database-access-h2), hence when using H2 database it’s sufficient to [start the node](node-database-admin.md#db-setup-step-3-ref) and the database will be created.
+Corda ships out of the box with an [H2 database](http://www.h2database.com) which doesn’t require any configuration (see the documentation on [Database access when running H2](../../node-database-access-h2), hence when using H2 database it’s sufficient to [start the node](node-database-admin.md#db-setup-step-3-ref) and the database will be created.